Assisted Living: What to Expect

 I am blessed to be a part-time baker at BeeHive Assisted Living and Memory Care in Oregon, Wisconsin.
 It’s my joy to see my desserts put a smile on the faces of our residents.
 I thought it would be fun to share a few recipes with my readers.
 Enjoy!

 Recipes which begin with a graham cracker or cookie crust are some of my personal favorites to create.
 Banana Split Torte is actually a no-bake recipe, so perfect for summers–but I make it once a month all year-round because it’s a BeeHive favorite.
-Since I bake for residents who are in memory care, I like to choose vintage recipes they might remember from their younger days.
+Since many of our residents are experiencing short-term memory loss in its various forms, I like to choose vintage recipes they might remember from their younger days.
 This one fits the bill.
 Most of the ladies remember taking this classic to potlucks and family gatherings.

 There are three days each week where refrigerator space is available (the days just before grocery shopping day), so those are the days I choose to prepare dessert recipes which require refrigeration.
 It can be prepared one day in advance.
 Making it too far ahead will mean the bananas will begin to brown–still tasty, but not as appealing to the eye.